 - Members-only webinars or Q&As – some kind of access to you

-While she takes care of web design, this offers clients and customers help with other areas of their business, like branding, finances, and organization.
+While she takes care of web design, this service offers clients and customers help with other areas of their business, like branding, finances, and organization.

-Or you could also create resources that appeal more to past or current clients – the options are endless depending on what part you want the library to play in your business!
+You can also create resources that appeal more to past or current clients — the options are endless depending on what part you want the library to play in your business!

 3. Offer ongoing consulting calls

 Another way to offer existing services to past clients or prospects is through ongoing monthly, bi-monthly, or weekly calls with businesses to discuss their website or digital strategy.